Volunteers at the Cradle of Aviation Museum in Uniondale expect to finish the 10-year restoration by May. Credit: Newsday/Alejandra Villa Loarca

 A process almost complete

-Just eight original Fokker D.VIIs remain, one at the Smithsonian Air & Space Museum in Washington, D.C., others in Germany, Switzerland, Canada, France, England and the Netherlands.
+Just eight original Fokker D.VIIs remain.
+One is at the Smithsonian Air & Space Museum in Washington, D.C., and others are in Germany, Switzerland, Canada, France, England and the Netherlands.

 Several replicas still fly, including at Old Rhinebeck.

-But Truesdell and Stoff believe few restorations have the quality — and accuracy — of the Fokker D.VII being restored at the Cradle.
+But Truesdell and Stoff believe few restorations have the quality — and accuracy — of the Fokker D.VII being rehabilitated at the Cradle.

-Stoff, Truesdell and Cradle president Andy Parton hope the Fokker will be a main attraction in a new pavilion, displayed alongside a 1/5th scale-replica in original camouflage.
-But with completion of that expansion likely two years off, the D.VII could be sealed in protective wrap and placed in storage — though Stoff hinted he might have other plans.
+Stoff, Truesdell and Parton hope the Fokker will be a main attraction in a new pavilion, displayed alongside a 1/5th-scale replica in original camouflage.
+But with completion of that expansion likely two years away, the D.VII could be sealed in protective wrap and placed in storage — though Stoff hinted he might have other plans.

 “I have some ideas on how we might get it on display before that,” Stoff said with a sly smile.
 “We might find a way.